Mohammad-sakir/SentimentAnalysis/README.md

 This is a customer engagement analysis Project for course "Data Analysis on Social Commerce in Middle East During COVID-19".
+In this project, we collected and analyzed data from social media platforms (YouTube & Twitter) on Food Delivery Services from Middle Eastern Countries.